A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 Title | Max XP
 ------|-------
 Raid on Sandpoint | 500
-Journey to Jorgenfist | 180
+Journey to Jorgenfist | 320+
-Valley of the Black Tower | 715
+Valley of the Black Tower | 830/660
 Jorgenfist | 560
 Library | 400

 - XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at fast advancement.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
 Low CR minions  need to be raised more to work in 2E.
+- Isolated encounters are generally higher threat ratings.
+Encounters that could run together are generally lower threat ratings.

 ## TO DO